The History of Hash

 The Underground Trade of Hashish

-At the beginning of the 20th century, the majority of hashish in Europe came from Kashmir and other parts of India, Afghanistan, as well as Greece, Syria, Nepal, Lebanon, and Turkey.
-Europe consumes the most hash in the world they track this from the number of seizures at the border and Europe accounts for 70% of all hash seizures in the world.
+The majority of hashish consumed in Europe at the turn of the 20th century originated in Kashmir and other regions of India and Afghanistan, as well as in Greece, Syria, Nepal, Lebanon, and Turkey.
+Europe consumes the most hash globally; this is measured by the number of seizures at the border, and 70% of all hash seizures worldwide occur in Europe.

 Different methods of Creating hash around the world